 - 18. In relation to information concerning a Warning Notice publicised pursuant to the PRA's power under section 391 of the Act, section 395(2) provides that the PRA's decision-making policies must be designed to ensure that the decision to publicise that a Warning Notice has been issued is taken in accordance with a procedure which is, as far as possible, the same as that applicable to a decision which gives rise to an obligation to give a Warning Notice. - 19.
-The PRA's statement of procedure on decision making provides that the decision to publicise that a Warning Notice has been issued will be taken by the same committee as took the decision to issue the Warning Notice itself.8
+The PRA's statement of procedure on decision making provides that the decision to publicise that a Warning Notice has been issued will be taken by the same committee as took the decision to issue the Warning Notice itself.21

-As defined in section 395(13) of the Act.
+19 As defined in section 395(13) of the Act.

-If a person wishing to make representations to the PRA on any of the matters set out in this section is unable to provide representations in writing, for example due to that person having a disability, the PRA may allow representations to be made in person or by some other suitable means.
+20 If a person wishing to make representations to the PRA on any of the matters set out in this section is unable to provide representations in writing, for example due to that person having a disability, the PRA may allow representations to be made in person or by some other suitable means.

-For further information about the decision-making process see the statement of the PRA's policy on statutory notices and the allocation of decision making under the Act.
+21 For further information about the decision-making process see the statement of the PRA's policy on statutory notices and the allocation of decision making under the Act.

-- 46 The PRA's approach to enforcement: statutory statements of policy and procedure January 2016 - 20.
-In relation to Decision Notices, Final Notices and Supervisory Notices, any decision concerning publicity will normally be taken by the same committee as took the decision to issue the Notice itself.
+20. In relation to Decision Notices, Final Notices and Supervisory Notices, any decision concerning publicity will normally be taken by the same committee as took the decision to issue the Notice itself.